Copula Based Fusion of Clinical and Genomic Machine Learning Risk Scores for Breast Cancer Risk Stratification: Preliminaries

 denote the empirical copula of $(U_i,V_i)_{i=1}^n$, and let $C_{\hat\theta}$ be a fitted parametric copula with parameter(s) $\hat\theta$.
 The CvM discrepancy is

-Because the null distribution of $S_n$ depends on the chosen family and on $\hat\theta$, we approximate its sampling distribution by a parametric bootstrap \citep{GenestRemillard2008, Genest2007}.
-Specifically, we repeatedly simulate pseudo-observations $(U_i^{(b)}, V_i^{(b)})_{i=1}^n$ from $C_{\hat\theta}$, recompute $S_n^{(b)}$ for each bootstrap sample, and estimate the $p$-value as
+Because the null distribution of $S_n$ depends on both the copula family and the fitted parameter, we approximate its sampling distribution by a parametric bootstrap \cite{GenestRemillard2008,Genest2007}.
+Specifically, we repeatedly simulate pseudo-observations $(U_i^{(b)},V_i^{(b)})_{i=1}^n$ from the fitted copula $C_{\hat\theta}$.
+For each bootstrap sample, we re-estimate the copula parameter, recompute the corresponding CvM statistic $S_n^{(b)}$, and estimate the $p$-value as

-with $B=1000$ replications in our experiments.
-Higher $p$-values indicate better agreement between the parametric copula and the empirical dependence structure.
+with $B=1000$ replications in our main METABRIC analysis.
+Among the prespecified candidate families, the family with the smallest observed Cram\'er--von Mises discrepancy was selected as the primary descriptive fit.
+Bootstrap $p$-values were used only to assess evidence of inadequate fit.
+Because the same score sample was used for family comparison and description, the selected family should not be interpreted as a prospectively validated optimum.